mediv0/vue-input-validator/README.md

 ...
 ```

-⚠️ You might notice that the async validation is activated every time user hits the keyboard, this would cause performance issue if we are making ajax request.
-to fix this issue you can youse debounce option. we set the **`debounce`** option to half a second (for example), so that the validation is postponed until user stops typing for half a second.
+⚠️ You might notice that the async validation is activated every time user hits the keyboard, this would cause a performance issue if we are making an ajax request.
+To fix this issue you can use the denounce option.
+For example, we can set the debounce option to half a second (500 milliseconds), so that the validation is postponed until the user stops typing for half a second.

 ```javascript
 const options = {